 View our Calendar or check out our current events below...

-Sunday Groups will begin meeting via Zoom or FaceTime for now.
+Sunday Groups are meeting via Zoom or FaceTime for now

 Please read the message below from Pastor Rick

 Friend, in all my years of serving as a pastor there has never been a time when a church family was more important than right now.
 Though we are unable to meet in person, at the urging of our government and health officials, we are completely capable of meeting in many different ways.
 Through Facebook, FaceTime, Zoom, our Cornerstone web page, social media, phone calls, and texts we can keep up with each other and remind ourselves that far from being alone, we are the body of Christ and individually members of it (1 Corinthians 12:12-27).

 I don’t know how long the current circumstances will prevent us from meeting together in one place.
 Some say possibly eight weeks.
 No one really knows for sure.
 Regardless, we will get through this and we will not just survive but will be stronger and better.
 We are not bound together merely by feelings or friendships; we are the body of Christ, the family of God.
 We each still have things to do to serve the body.
 In this uncertain time, we must seek to find new and creative ways to minister to one another while still reaching a lost and fearful world with the saving and comforting gospel of Jesus Christ.
 Even though we have to practice physical social distancing, we must find ways to be more connected spiritually and emotionally than ever before.